Dhammika Prasad

-Kariyawasam Tirana Gamage Dhammika Prasad (ධම්මික ප්රසාද්; born 30 May 1983), or simply Dhammika Prasad, is a former Sri Lankan cricketer and coach.
-He was most recently bowling coach of the Nepal national cricket team.
+Kariyawasam Tirana Gamage Dhammika Prasad (ධම්මික ප්රසාද්; born 30 May 1983), or simply Dhammika Prasad, is a Sri Lankan former cricketer and coach.
+He was most recently the bowling coach of the Nepal national cricket team.
 He is a right-arm fast-medium bowler.
 He has represented Sri Lanka in Test, One Day International (ODI) and Twenty20 cricket and played domestic cricket for the Sinhalese Sports Club and Basnahira North.

-Prasad has been continuously dropped from the squads due to many injuries to ankle, back, hamstrings and has not played any cricket after West Indies tour in 2015.
+Prasad has been continuously dropped from the squads due to many injuries to ankle, back, hamstrings and has not played any cricket after the West Indies tour in 2015.
 In February 2021, he announced his retirement from international cricket at the age of 37.

 Domestic career

 Having begun playing cricket as a top-order batsman, Prasad became a fast bowler in his late teens and played in the 2002 Under-19 World Cup.

 International career

 In February 2006, he was called up to Sri Lanka's ODI and Test squads for the tour of Bangladesh after bowling at an average of less than 23 runs per wicket in the domestic first class cricket.
 He made his ODI debut on that tour, taking 2/29 in a 78-run win over Bangladesh in Chittagong.